TuanAKM59/AI-Python/README.md

 Chúc các bạn thành công !
 <--------------------------------------------->
 This is my first project, hope you guys like it🥰
-You just need to download python and install the libraries for the code to run Good luck !
+You just need to download python and install the modules for the code to run Good luck !